The Best Metal Wallets 2020 [Buyers Guide]

 – Designed and Made in Austria

 The only downside to the wallet is the little rubber bands can snap.
-Luckily Wallum do provide you with additional bands in the box but if this did happen when you’re out and about it could be a pain.
+Luckily Wallum provides you with additional bands in the box but if this did happen when you’re out and about it could be a pain.

 The other amazing benefit of the Wallum M1 is its price tag.
 Coming in at around $50.00 its the cheapest wallet on our list today.
-I recommend this wallet to someone who perhaps doesn’t yet now if they would like to buy a metal wallet and don’t want to break the bank.
+I recommend this wallet to someone who perhaps doesn’t yet know if they would like to buy a metal wallet and don’t want to break the bank.
 It’s a great simplistic wallet with a great design.
-For more information on the Wallum M1 click here.
+For more information on the Wallum M1 click the link below.